M0chaCat/Essentials/README.md

 Feel free to suggest new tweaks or improvements by opening an issue or pull request!

 ## Credits
-Created by @m0chacat, and css made by the people of da vencord #css-snippits channel :3
+Created by @m0chacat, and css made by the people of da vencord #css-snippets channel :3

 ## License
 idfk just dont sell it for money or anything, also if you fix a bug then pwease make a pull request :3